A Trail Encircling Lake Hopatcong

 Volunteers are needed to maintain this local trail.
-If you would like to adopt a section of the trail to maintain, please see the trail sections and contact email@example.com to add your name to the list and receive the trail maintainer paperwork and instructions.
+If you would like to adopt a section of the trail to maintain, please see the current trail sections and contact email@example.com to add your name to the list.

 While hiking the Lake Hopatcong Trail you can use your mobile device to find your exact location on the trail through the free Avenza Maps app.
 The below geo-referenced PDF can be uploaded to a Dropbox account and then imported into Avenza Maps

-Several miles of the Lake Hopatcong Trail co-align with the Highlands Trail, which runs for 182 miles connecting the Delaware River to the Hudson River.
-The trail is maintained by the New York-New Jersey Trail Conference, and more information on it can be found HERE.
+Several miles of the Lake Hopatcong Trail align with the Highlands Trail, which runs for 182 miles connecting the Delaware River to the Hudson River.
+The trail is maintained by the New York-New Jersey Trail Conference.

 An official trail guide is currently being developed and should be available in the spring of 2018.